Chain of Command (Star Trek: The Next Generation): Reception

 In 2015, The Hollywood Reporter, noted this episode's scene where Picard cries out "There are four lights", as one of the top ten "most stunning" moments of Star Trek: The Next Generation.

 In 2016, Radio Times rated the "there are four lights" scene with Picard as the 11th greatest scene in all Star Trek including films and television.
 They praised the contributions of David Warner and Patrick Stewart to Star Trek.
 They note David Warner had previously played a role in 1991 film Star Trek VI: The Undiscovered Country.
 In 2016, CNET noted that "Chain of Command" was rated one of the top ten episodes of all Star Trek episodes in an audience-based rating at the Star Trek 50th anniversary convention.
 In 2016, The Washington Post ranked the two-part "Chain of Command" as the fifth best episode of all Star Trek.
-They point out famous scenes, such when Picard (Patrick Stewart) is tortured by a Cardassian after being captured, but also Captain Jellico (Ronny Cox) struggling to command the Enterprise crew.

-Empire ranked "Chain of Command" (Parts I & II) 16th out of the top 50 episodes of all Star Trek in 2016.
+They point out famous scenes, such when Picard (Patrick Stewart) is tortured by a Cardassian after being captured, but also Captain Jellico (Ronny Cox) struggling to command the Enterprise crew.Empire ranked "Chain of Command" (Parts I & II) 16th out of the top fifty episodes of all Star Trek in 2016.
 At that time, there were roughly 726 episodes and a dozen films released.

 In 2016, IGN ranked "Chain of Command" (Parts I & II) the 13th best episode of all Star Trek series.
 They note the performances of guest stars Ronny Cox, as the autocratic Captain Jellico, and David Warner as the Cardassian Gul Madred.
-They note the double story lines of the Jellico trying to command the crew of the Enterprise-D, and Picard enduring a brutal interrogation.
+They note the double story lines of Jellico trying to command the crew of the Enterprise-D, and Picard enduring a brutal interrogation.